Scaling-Aware Adapter for Structure-Grounded LLM Reasoning: Structure-Grounding All-Atom LLM:

 The \noveltyA facilitates the explicit injection of geometric evidence into the LLM by transforming query tokens from patch pooling into modality tokens.

 { } \textbf{Geometry Grounding Retrieval.} We first project the patch tokens $\boldsymbol{t}$ from Sec.~\ref{sec: method-noveltyB} into patch queries $\mathcal{Q}$ (Algo.~\ref{algo:geometry-grounding-adapter}, Line 2).
 To capture detailed structural dependencies, these queries undergo a series of fusion blocks $\{f_\ell\}_{\ell=1}^{L_f}$ where they execute cross-attention with the full modality embeddings $\boldsymbol{X}$ (Lines 4--8).
 This enables queries to retrieve high-resolution geometric cues that are abstracted during patching.
+This retrieval-and-refinement stage complements anchor selection: while the anchor gate identifies instruction-relevant substructure positions, the fusion blocks recover full geometric detail at and around those positions rather than performing a second selection.

 \textbf{Space Alignment and Injection.} The retrieved features are projected into the LLM's embedding space $D_{\text{LLM}}$ as final modality tokens $\widehat{\boldsymbol{T}}$ (Line 9).
 We locate the designated injection positions $\boldsymbol{p}$ corresponding to the modality placeholder $y_{\text{ins}}$ within the instruction sequence $\mathbf{E}$ (Line 1).
 The adapter then inserts the structure-aware tokens $\widehat{\boldsymbol{T}}$ into the instruction embedding (Lines 10--11).
 This integration allows \modelname to ground its textual responses in specific structural regions.
-Analysis from the mutual information aspect is discussed in App.~\ref{app: mutual}.
+Analysis showing that geometry grounding reduces irreducible Bayes risk is discussed in App.~\ref{app:geometry-grounding}.